Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines

-\begin{definition}[Multiagent Transition System] Given agents $P \subset \Pi$ and an arbitrary set $S$ of \temph{states} with a designated \temph{initial state} $s_0\in S$, a \temph{multiagent transition system} over $P$ and $S$ is a transition system $TS= (C,c_0,T)$ with \temph{configurations} $C:= S^P$, \temph{initial configuration} $c_0:= \{s_0\}^P$, and \temph{transitions} $T\subseteq C^2$ a set of transactions over $P$ and $S$. \end{definition} Unary multiagent transition systems were introduced in~\cite{shapiro2021multiagent} and were employed to define the notion of grassroots protocols~\cite{shapiro2023grassrootsBA} and to provide unary specifications for various grassroots platforms~\cite{shapiro2023gsn,shapiro2024gc,lewis2023grassroots}.
+\begin{definition}[Multiagent Transition System] Given agents $P \subset \Pi$ and an arbitrary set $S$ of \temph{states} with a designated \temph{initial state} $s_0\in S$, a \temph{multiagent transition system} over $P$ and $S$ is a transition system $TS= (C,c_0,T,{\sim})$ with \temph{configurations} $C:= S^P$, \temph{initial configuration} $c_0:= \{s_0\}^P$, \temph{transitions} $T\subseteq C^2$ a set of transactions over $P$ and $S$, and $\sim$ a partial equivalence on $T$. \end{definition} Unary multiagent transition systems were introduced in~\cite{shapiro2021multiagent} and were employed to define the notion of grassroots protocols~\cite{shapiro2023grassrootsBA} and to provide unary specifications for various grassroots platforms~\cite{shapiro2023gsn,shapiro2024gc,lewis2023grassroots}.
 Here, we employ $k$-ary transition systems, for any $k\le |P|$, in which several agents can change their state simultaneously.

 Rather than specifying a multiagent transition system over a set of agents $P$ directly, we specify it via machine transactions (Definition~\ref{definition:mt}).

 A machine transaction over $Q\subseteq P$ defines a set of multiagent transitions over $P$ in which all members of $P\setminus Q$ are stationary: \begin{definition}[Transaction Closure] Let $P\subset \Pi$, $S$ a set of machine states, and $C:=S^P$.
 For any transition or transaction $t = c\to c'$, we write $t_q := c_q\to c'_q$ and say $p$ is \temph{stationary} in $t$ if $c_p = c'_p$.
 For a machine transaction $t=(c\rightarrow c')$ over $S$ with participants $Q$, the \temph{$P$-closure of $t$}, $t{\uparrow}P$, is the set of transitions over $P$ and $S$ defined by: